aiden-jang/HYPEFITMENT/README.md

 In HYPEFITMENT, users will be able to:

-* Enter their current or OE (Original Equipment) setups.
+* Input their current or OE (Original Equipment) setups.
-* Enter their new setups they would like.
+* See how their new setups they would like.
-* See the comparsion between current and new setups in both graph and chart.
+* See the comparsion between current and new setups in both graph and table.
-*

-* See the calculation of the attributes (tire width, profile, diameter, rim width, offset etc.) and check if their setups are valid.
-*
+* Lock and edit certain attributes.
-* List possible alternative setups.
+* See the list of possible alternative setups that can be achieved.
-* See how their new setups will affect performance compared to their old setups.
+* Gain information on how their new setups will affect their cars' performance compared to their old setups.

 ## Wireframes